briandconnelly/pushoverr/README.md

 ### Saving your Credentials

 By default, pushoverr will prompt you for your key and app token when needed and save them for all subsequent commands.
-You can directly tell pushoverr your key and token using `set_pushover_user` and `set_pushover_app`:
+You can specify a key and token to use for the rest of your session using `set_pushover_user` and `set_pushover_app`:

 ``` r
 set_pushover_user(user = "uQiRzpo4DXghDmr9QzzfQu27cmVRsG")